top of page

 WHAT IS TAHARI MADE OF?

-Oil: For sautéing and enhancing the flavors.
+Oil: Used for sautéing and bringing out the flavors.

 FAQs: